Back to Home

 Patents, trademarks, goodwill, etc. (in millions)

-Total number of shares in millions
+Total shares in millions

 Privacy Notice: This tool is for simulation purposes only.

-We store the industry, company type, valuation result, and your email address to provide follow-up support.
-We do not collect company names or detailed financial inputs.
-Your data is never shared externally.You can request data deletion by emailing info@imergea.com
+We retain your industry, company type, valuation result, and email address for follow-up.
+We do not collect company names or detailed financial data.
+Your data is never shared outside.
+You can request data deletion by writing to info@imergea.com

 To contact you about our services

-Your Business Valuation Results
+Your Company Valuation Results

 Based on the financial information you provided

-Estimated Business Value
+Estimated Company Value

 2.5 - 3.2 million